Frank Hague: Early life

-Francis "Frank" Hague, born January 17, 1876, in Jersey City, New Jersey, was the fourth of eight children to John D. and Margaret Hague (née Fagen), immigrants from County Cavan, Ireland.
-John Hague had fled Ireland due to his involvement in a conspiracy against the British, and served as a soldier for the Pope during the Italian War of Independence.
+Francis "Frank" Hague was born January 17, 1876, in Jersey City, New Jersey, the fourth of eight children to John D. and Margaret Hague (née Fagen), immigrants from County Cavan, Ireland.
+John Hague had fled Ireland due to his involvement in a conspiracy against the British, and served as a soldier for the Pope during the Italian Wars of Independence.
 He then journeyed to New Jersey, where he served as a blacksmith for the Erie Railroad and later as a bank guard, a job gotten for him by the local Democratic Party leader.
 Margaret Hague ruled the family with an iron hand, and was called by one neighbor, "a bitch on wheels".

 Jersey City in the late 19th century was an important rail terminus and manufacturing center, with close trade ties to nearby New York City, and a destination where many recent immigrants lived.
-Frank Hague was raised in Jersey City's Second Ward, an area known as The Horseshoe due to its shape which wrapped around a railroad loop.
+Frank Hague was raised in Jersey City's Second Ward, an area known as the Horseshoe because of its shape, which wrapped around a railroad loop.
 In the Horseshoe, money was scarce but saloons plentiful; recreation for the local youths included visiting the wealthier parts of town to battle young "lace curtain" Irish.

 Frank Hague was born in a tenement known as "The Ark" – after a rainstorm, it was surrounded by stagnant water.
 Hague was expelled from school for poor attendance and unacceptable behavior before completing the sixth grade at Public School No. 21 in Jersey City.
 This completed his formal education before the age of 14.
 He worked briefly as a blacksmith's apprentice for the Erie Railroad, joining his father on the payroll.
 Why he left the employment of the railroad is not known.
 While training at a local gym for his own potential debut as a prizefighter, he arranged to become manager for Joe Craig, a professional lightweight boxer.
 Craig was successful enough to allow Hague to buy a few suits that made him appear successful.
 In 1896, Hague's apparent prosperity gained him the attention of local tavern owner "Nat" Kenny who was seeking a candidate for constable in the upcoming primary to run against the candidate of a rival tavern owner, though Hague was a lifelong teetotaler.
 Kenny provided Hague with $75 to "spread around", and Frank Hague, at age 20, won his first election by a ratio of three-to-one.